jadelomeiri/cars-api/README.md

 4- merge story: "As a Consumer of the API, I would like to be able to update my existing cars"
    why?
 Grails makes it easy to have it from the beginning

+5- persistence/db:
+  ideally test db should be in the cloud. had connection issues (could be related to proxy), so decided to connect to local db for now
+  //TODO: replace local db by cloud db

+6- words sounding like model

 Note: thinking out loud, to show my way of processing & tackling the problem